hpssjellis/particle-photon-testing-circuit/README.md

 particle-photon-testing-curcuit
 ####################

+USE AT YOUR OWN RISK!

 Making a Particle-Photon-Testing breadboard and perhaps a PCB to go along with it.

 Follow the blog at https://community.particle.io/t/photon-test-breakout-board/33222

+Update June14, 2017
+Looks like the serial Master and Slave Photon testing of uART, I2C and SPI serial communication is working.
+Note that it has to run a coupple of loops until it has tested both way communication.

 update June 13, 2017